-This species, together with its sibling taxon D. echlamii exhibit unique flower morphologies for the genus, having tubular corollas with exerted stamens and styles.
-They differ from each other not only in flower color (pink or light purple versus carmine red), but also in that D. quezaltecus has recurved corolla tubes.
+This species, together with its sibling taxon D. echlamii exhibit unique flower morphologies for the genus, having tubular, recurved corollas with exerted stamens and styles.
+They differ from each other in flower color (pink or light purple versus carmine red) and stem morphology.
 The authors of the recently-described D. salvadorensis (Cerén, et. al. 2017) from Cerro Montecristo in Santa Ana Department of El Salvador place that plant alongside these two species.
 However, its admittedly variable flower morphology appears closer to D. biformis, which is restricted to cloud forests on the Pacific versant of western and south-central Guatemala.
 For many years, preserved specimens of this form stored at La Laguna Botanical Garden in San Salvador were (mis) identified as D. nelsonii ssp. nelsonii.
 The extreme and unparalleled variability in corolla form and color for the genus strongly suggests a bird-dispersed, hybrid origin for D. salvadorensis.
 The presence of D. eichlamii and D. biformis in the uplands of southeastern Guatemala, coupled with the known diversity of sympatric white flowered Epiphyllum (Disocactus) species such as E. crenatum (= D. crenatus in Cruz, et. al.) there makes these very probable candidates for parent stock for this plant.
 Many species of Nearctic and local avian migrants are known to feed on the fruits of Hylocereeae cacti species, most notably tanagers (Thraupidae; personal observation), making them possible dispersal agents.
 A hybrid origin would also partially explain the genetic makeup and corolla color variability of D. salvadorensis reported by the authors.